NethServer/docs/developer-manual/en/backup.rst

 The main command is ``/sbin/e-smith/backup-config`` which starts the backup process (if enabled).
 The backup process has 3 steps:

 * *pre-backup-config* event: used to prepare data, for example a LDAP dump of users
 * *backup-config-execute* action: actually execute the backup if any file is changed in the last 24 hours.
-The backup file is saved in ``/var/lib/nethserver/backup/backup-config.tar.gz`` (see ``perldoc NethServer::BackupConfig``)
+  The backup file is saved in ``/var/lib/nethserver/backup/backup-config.tar.xz`` (see ``perldoc NethServer::BackupConfig``)
 * *post-backup-config* event: used to post-process the backup file, for example to copy the backup to a remote server or encrypting the archive

+The configuration backup runs every night and it creates a new backup only if:

+* destination file does not exist
+* or new files are added or removed to/from the backup set
+* or content of any file inside the set is changed

 This package does not provide any default action in the pre-backup-config and post-backup-config events.
+But you can create a script inside the post-backup-config event to copy the configuration backup to a remote machine using, for example, the SSH protocol.

 Logs: